How to Open a Hong Kong Stock Brokerage Account

 A table showing international trading fees from Fidelity, a major broker in the US.
 You’ll pay anywhere from 3 to 10 times the commission buying Hong Kong stocks as you would with a local account.

-Why Trade Stocks in Hong Kong?
+Why Buy Stocks in Hong Kong?

 Hong Kong is Asia’s de-facto financial center.
 Because of its status, foreign traders enjoy ample opportunities to profit from the whole region’s growth by owning stocks in Hong Kong.

 You can also trade stocks in Thailand, South Korea, Indonesia and other difficult-to-access markets with a Boom account.
-Having a brokerage account in Hong Kong is indeed a great way to start investing all across Asia.

 Trade commissions are much higher than if you were to open a local account in each of these countries individually.
 Nonetheless, it can be difficult to access Asia’s smaller, niche markets.
 Keeping all your Asian stocks in one place is convenient too.